code-native/open-refine-clustering-key-methods/README.md

 ## Motivation

 [OpenRefine] has effetive text clustering feature.
-It's based on several text signature methodologies.
+It is based on several text signature methodologies.

 1. Fingerprint
 2. N-Gram Fingerprint